McConnell vows quick vote on next justice; Biden says wait | WTOP

 “I would move quickly, ” Trump said in an interview with conservative radio host Hugh Hewitt.
 “Why not?
 I mean, they would.
 The Democrats would if they were in this position.”

-While plans were still being formalized, Trump was expected to announce a choice sooner rather than later and may meet with members of his short list in coming days, according to a White House official not authorized to publicly discuss private conversations.
+While plans were still being formalized, Trump was expected to announce a choice sooner rather than later and may meet with members of his short list in coming days, according to a White House official not authorized to publicly discuss private conversations and spoke on condition of anonymity.

 Trump last week added 20 names to his list of candidates he’s pledged to choose from if he has future vacancies to fill.
 He contrasted his list with unnamed “radical justices” he claimed Biden would nominate who would “fundamentally transform America without a single vote of Congress.”